krish8767/TCDOFFICIALGROUPBOT/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

-Can be found on telegram as [KemonoMichi](https://t.me/KemonoMichiBot).
+Can be found on telegram as [TCD OFFICIAL BOT](https://t.me/TCD_OFFICIAL_BOT).

-Kemono Michi and I are moderating a [support group](https://t.me/KemonoMichiSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+ShinChanOP and I are moderating a [support group](https://t.me/TCD_OFFICIAL_BOT_SUPPORT), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-Join the [news channel](https://t.me/KemonoMichiSupport) if you just want to stay in the loop about new features or announcements.

-Alternatively, [find me on telegram](https://t.me/Dedsec_Deadman)!
+Alternatively, [find me on telegram](https://t.me/ShinChanOP)!
 (Keep all support questions in the support chat, where more people can help you.)

 ## Starting the bot.